Walther von Brauchitsch: Early life

 In 1895 Brauchitsch joined the military academy in Potsdam.
 He later transferred to the Hauptkadettenanstalt Groß Lichterfelde, where in his final year he belonged to the top class for gifted students and was chosen, like his brother Adolf five years before, as a page by Empress Augusta Victoria.
 During his time serving the empress at court, he learned manners and bearing that were noted for the rest of his life.

 Upon graduation in 1900 he received his commission as a lieutenant in an infantry regiment.
+Alternative sources suggest that upon graduation he became a lieutenant in the Royal Elizabeth Guard Grenadiers but got himself transferred from this "socialite outfit" to the Third Field Artillery Regiment.
 A medical condition made him unfit for service in the infantry, so he was transferred to an artillery regiment.
 He was put in charge of training recruits in riding and driving.
 He then joined the General Staff office in Berlin, where he was promoted to first lieutenant in 1909.

 World War I

 At the outbreak of World War I in August 1914, Brauchitsch had reached the rank of captain.
 He was appointed staff officer to the XVI Army Corps, stationed near Metz.
 During World War I, he served with the 34th Infantry Division and Guards Reserve Corps.
 Between 1914 and 1916, he took part in the Battle of Verdun and Battle of the Argonne Forest.
 In the remaining two years of the conflict, Brauchitsch took part in the Third Battle of the Aisne, the Aisne-Marne offensive, the Second Battle of the Aisne, the Battle of Armentières, and the Battle of Flanders.
 Brauchitsch was awarded the Iron Cross 1st Class and the House Order of Hohenzollern, and ended the war with the rank of major.